qlik-oss/server-side-extension/examples/C#/README.md

 ## Configuring QlikSense to use the sample gRPC server
 By default, the C# sample plug-in runs on port 50054, so for a QlikSense Desktop installation, the following should be added to settings.ini:

 [Settings 7]

 SSEPlugin=CSharp_Basic_example, localhost:50054;

 Note that the string CSharp_Basic_example is the identifier that will prefix all plug-in functions when they are called from within Qlik.
 Use a different identifier for your own plug-in, and remember that this exact string has to be used for the supplied qvf file to work with the extension.

 For single-machine development and testing it is OK to use insecure communication, but for production scenarios you should use certificates.
-See [Writing an SSE Plugin](../../docs/writing_a_plugin.md) for more information on how to create and configure certificates.
+See [generate_certs_guide](../../generate_certs_guide/README.md) for more information on how to create and configure certificates.

 ## Starting the server